This section includes:

 Collaborative (informal) Grievance

-The grievant reports to the Director of the Disability Resource Center, the Director will:
+The grievant reports to the Director of the Center for Equal Access, the Director will:

-A student who wishes to pursue a formal grievance will present to the Director of the Disability Resource Center written notice of the grievance.
+A student who wishes to pursue a formal grievance will present to the Director of the Center for Equal Access written notice of the grievance.
 The notice must contain, at a minimum, the following information:

-The student will meet with the coordinator of the Disability Resource Center to:
+The student will meet with the coordinator of the Center for Equal Access to:

 All grievances must be filed no later than 60 calendar days from the date of the alleged violation.